 Conflicting Disabilities

-If an individual with a disability who is accompanied by a service animal is registered in a course or present in a college area and another person arrives with a disability such as a serious allergies to animals, the first person cannot be removed to accommodate the second person.
-Individuals with conflicting disabilities or conflicting needs for accommodation are encouraged to meet with the Disability Resource Center Coordinator or Human Resources Division to discuss possible solutions to each individual situation.
+If an individual with a disability who is accompanied by a service animal is registered in a course or present in a college area and another person arrives with a disability such as a serious allergy to animals, the first person cannot be removed to accommodate the second person.
+Individuals with conflicting disabilities or conflicting needs for accommodation are encouraged to meet with the ites Disabilities Coordinator or Human Resources Division to discuss possible solutions to each individual situation.

 Threat to Safety

-If a service animal is determined to be out of control or threatening to others as reported by students, staff, or other members of the college community, the disruption will be referred to Public Safety and the Behavioral Intervention Team (BIT).
-Consequences may include but not be limited to muzzling a barking dog, refresher and mitigating training for both the animal and individual with a disability, or exclusion of the service animal from college facilities.
+If a service animal is determined to be out of control or threatening to others as reported by students, staff, or other members of the college community, the disruption will be referred to Public Safety and theCARE team. .
+Consequences may include exclusion of that service animal from college facilities.

-The health, care and control of the service animal is the sole responsibility of the handler or owner who is also held accountable to clean and dispose of all animal waste,
+The health, care, and control of the service animal is the sole responsibility of the handler or owner who is also held accountable to clean and dispose of all animal waste.

 Access to College Premises

 An individual with a disability shall be permitted to be accompanied by a service animal in all areas of the college where members of the public, participants in services, programs, or activities, are allowed to go.
-The Disability Resource Center Coordinator can be contacted and will review any situations on a case by case basis where there is anticipation of potential risk for the individual with the disability, service animal, other students, etc.
+The Disabilities Coordinator can be contacted and will review any situations on a case-by-case basis where there is anticipation of potential risk for the individual with the disability, service animal, other students, etc.

 Employees